Leatherneck

-Leatherneck is a military slang term in the USA for a member of the United States Marine Corps.
+Leatherneck is a military slang term in the U.S. for a member of the United States Marine Corps.
 It is generally believed to originate in the wearing of a "leather stock" that went around the neck.
 Its original purpose was to protect the neck from slashing blades in battle but it also served to keep the head and the neck erect when the uniform was worn.

 History

 The term "Leatherneck" was derived from a leather stock once worn around the neck by both American and British Marines and soldiers (British sailors referred to Royal Marines as "Bootnecks").
 Beginning in 1798 "one stock of black leather and clasp" was issued to each United States Marine every year.
 Its use as a synecdoche for Marines began as a term of ridicule by sailors.

 The dress blue uniform of the US Marines still bears a tribute to that stock collar today, with a stiff cloth tab behind the front of its collar.